 Review and Send Feedback

 Within 24 – 48 hours, you will receive your first draft.
-And from there, you can enlarge the image and see if there are parts that need to be revised.
+And from there, you can enlarge the image and see if parts need to be revised.
 Click these specific areas to open a comment box.
 Type your feedback from there, and the designer will work on it as soon as possible.

 Download and Run Your Social Ad Campaign